-Why You Should Take SSCP Training:
+Why Take SSCP Training?

 The Systems Security Certified Practitioner (SSCP) course is ideal for those seeking the SSCP certification or preparing to find a position as a network administrator or a security administrator.
 This course is focused on several domains, including access controls, administration, auditing and monitoring risk, response and recovery, cryptography, data communication, and malicious code/malware.
 This course will provide students with virtual interactive lab environments to practice in.